Beaty-Lab/CREAI-item-generation/README.md

 ## Repository Description
 Contains code and data for reproducing our results from our CREAI paper.
+All items and item responses from our experiments can be found [here](https://drive.google.com/drive/folders/14Akdt-FLQJIzL2ytDucKw18TMo-r3hbu?usp=sharing)
 ## Setup
 ### Requirements
 1. Python 3.x, we reccomend the latest version from Anaconda.